 Here are a few frequently asked questions about the event:

 A: The Community Cup will begin with Opening Ceremonies on Friday, July 30, at Fortress Obetz.
 Teams will then compete against other Central Ohio organizations at each of the 14 events throughout the day.
 Closing Ceremonies and the Awards Presentation will take place once all events have concluded.

 Check the Team Resources page for information on the Tailgate Zone and other areas where your team can safely recharge and refuel for the competition.

 *Schedule is subject to change

 A: Most events require a minimum of four (4) participants.
 The same four team members can participate in ALL events.
 Dodgeball requires a minimum of six (6) participants and Tug of War requires a minimum of eight (8) participants.
 The 5K Race and One-mile Walk has unlimited participation.

 A: Yes!
-Scoring by event will be detailed in the Community Cup handbook (coming soon!) and winners will still be announced for each division.
+Scoring by event is detailed in the Community Cup Team Handbook and winners will still be announced for each division.
 Divisions are determined by company size.

-A: From June 1-July 16, participating teams can earn extra Community Cup points through their charitable donations to selected non-profits like The Columbus Foundation.
-Stay tuned for more details about how your team can get involved.
+A: From June 7-July 16, participating teams can earn extra Community Cup points through their charitable donations to selected non-profits like The Columbus Foundation.
+Learn more about the Charity Challenge here.

 A: To keep our staff and participants safe, we are committed to following state and local guidelines for public safety.
+At this time, vaccinated participants are not required to wear masks at The Community Cup.
 We’re continuing to add to our robust safety plan that includes details on: